Sinyks/AMT2020-StackOverflowSimpleVersion/README.md

 A script using Docker launches the application in your browser.

-Exectue sh ./deploy.sh into the docker folder
+Build the stackoverflow-simplified.war into the target folder and exectue the sh scripts deploy.sh into the docker folder